sttk/orderedmap/README.md

 This library provides the following functionalities:

-- A map which is like a Go standard map.
+- A map which is like a Go standard map, and provide same methods with Go [sync.Map](https://pkg.go.dev/sync#Map) except `CompareAndDelete` and `CompareAndSwap`.
+(Concurrent use is not supported.)
-- Preserves the order of key insertions, and enables to get map entries in the order.
+- `Front` and `Back` methods that iterates map entries in the order of key insertions.
-- Same methods with Go [sync.Map](https://pkg.go.dev/sync#Map) except CompareAndDelete and CompareAndSwap.
-(Not support concurrent use.)
+- `Ldelete` and `LoadAndLdelete` methods for logical deletions, because Store and Delete are slower than Go standard map.
-- Logical deletions, because Store and Delete are slower than Go standard map.
+- `LoadOrStoreFunc` method which stores a result of a give function when an entry for the specified key is not present.

 ## Importing this package